What do Chicago City Hall, Buckingham Palace, and the Waldorf-Astoria all have in common?

 Depending on the size of your backyard (and your ambition) you may choose to begin with one and take it from there.
-Make sure you read our blog to help you choose the right beehive for you.
+Make sure you read our blog on the different types of beehives, to help you choose the right beehive for you.

 If you’re looking to ease yourself in, you may choose an ‘everything but the bees‘ starter kit.

 There are a number of these online, one in particular which we recommend on our beehives for sale page is:

 - VEVOR Beehive with 7 Standard Frames, Bulk Automatic Honey Flow – Check Available Price on Amazon

 You can also see reviews of the VEVOR 7 Frame Beehive here.

 Once your hive arrives, take time to become familiar with its particular way of working.
 Some, such as the one featured, are designed to make harvesting the honey easier, with less disruption to the bees.